foundling/fbtrack/README.md

 ## Requirements

-- You have an internet-connected Mac or Linux, with Google Chrome and Node.js 12+ installed.
+- This application is built for Mac only, with Google Chrome and Node.js 12+ installed.
 - You are registering subjects in person via the computer hosting fbtrack
 - You or the study administrator are willing to use the terminal on a very basic level.
 - You are creating [HIPAA](https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html)-compliant participant ids that in no way identify your subjects.